 Streets of Rage 3 however has Shiva's "back attack."
 Unlike normal characters, he doesn't have the full range of attacks, so instead of a back attack he does a short swinging elbow to the face.
 This move is fast enough that you can infinitely combo it, with only the edge of the screen (or other enemies) stopping you from comboing almost any enemy to death.

 Shiva as a playable character in 3.
-His normal moves have a lot of range and are very fast, instead of the back attack he has a 2-hit punch that can combo infinitely and his special attack takes half of one health bar and in completely invincible.
+His normal moves have a lot of range and are very fast, instead of the back attack he has a 2-hit punch that can combo infinitely, and his special attack takes half of one health bar and is completely invincible.
 It's not like he makes the game a cakewalk, but he outclasses everyone at everything.

-Goddamned Bats: For starters, there's those Signal dudes who are able to slide and the mooks who point their knives at you.
+For starters, there's those Signal mooks who are able to slide and throw you, and the Garcia mooks who point their knives at you in any game.

-In the first game, there are the kung fu mooks who will repeatedly kick you, jump back to avoid a counter attack, waltz up and repeat.
-Made worse in the remake where some will land on their feet if you try to knock them down and yes, they can avoid being knocked into/thrown into a pit by refusing to let themselves be inched towards the pit.
-The 2nd and 3rd games have the blue/yellow/orange/green ninjas that will always jump around and sidestep to avoid your attacks, then they will either jump and punch you to knock you down or do a kick to knock you off your ass and throw shurikens at you.
+In the first game, there are the Hakuyo mooks who will repeatedly kick you, jump back to avoid a counter attack, waltz up and repeat.
+The second and third games have the blue/yellow/orange/green Hanzo ninjas that will always jump around and sidestep to avoid your attacks, then they will either jump and punch you to knock you down or do a kick to knock you off your ass and throw shurikens at you.
 And then they become Demonic Spiders when they start to carry swords and kunais.

-Those motorcycle mooks in some stages in 2 and 3.
+Those motorcycle-riding Fog mooks in some stages in 2 and 3.
 They have a habit of showing up in unexpected moments while you are running to the edge of the screen and run you over.
 The ones that aren't on the bikes also count, as they often punch you from a fair distance or grab you from behind.
 Other ones only appear in the background (and thus can't be hit) and throw grenades into the stage.